-The employer is required to keep the works council fully informed on matters relating to operations and personnel planning so that the council can participate in drafting company policy.11 Through this cooperation with the works council, management avoids potential disputes and raises relevant concerns or makes suggestions.
-Works council resolutions require a quorum of fifty percent and resolutions are adopted by simple majority unless otherwise required by law.12 Works councils and management may, formally or informally, enter into valid and binding agreements.13 Formal agreements are immediately binding on employees and employees, and informal agreements generally require additional steps, such as the amendment of an employee contract.
+The employer is required to keep the works council fully informed on matters relating to operations and personnel planning so that the council can participate in drafting company policy.
+Through this cooperation with the works council, management avoids potential disputes and raises relevant concerns or makes suggestions.
+Works council resolutions require a quorum of fifty percent and resolutions are adopted by simple majority unless otherwise required by law.
+Works councils and management may, formally or informally, enter into valid and binding agreements.
+Formal agreements are immediately binding on employers and employees, and informal agreements generally require additional steps, such as the amendment of an employee contract.
 The works council may only enter into "works bargaining agreements" in those areas of business operation where the Works Constitution Act confers rights of participation.
-Collective bargaining agreements, even if the latter are more favorable to the workforce.14
+Collective bargaining agreements between employer associations and trade unions have absolute priority over works bargaining agreements, even if the latter are more favorable to the workforce.

-In the event that disputes between works council and management cannot be resolved amicably, the parties may be assisted by the "conciliation board," a body with arbitration and mediation duties.15 Assuming both parties agree to be bound by its decision beforehand, the conciliation board's ruling is final and binding and is appealable only on the grounds that the board has violated general principles of law.16
+In the event that disputes between works council and management cannot be resolved amicably, the parties may be assisted by the "conciliation board," a body with arbitration and mediation duties.
+Assuming both parties agree to be bound by its decision beforehand, the conciliation board's ruling is final and binding and is appealable only on the grounds that the board has violated general principles of law.